pypa/cibuildwheel/docs/options.md

     archs = ["auto", "aarch64"]
     ```

-    It is generally recommmended to use the environment variable or
+    It is generally recommended to use the environment variable or
     command-line option for Linux, as selecting archs often depends
     on your specific runner having qemu installed.